v1v3k-nepal/Dream-Market/ReadMe.md

 ## Project Overview

-This is a Next.js project for an E-Commerce Web App named "Online Store."
+This is a Next.js project for an E-Commerce Web App named "Dream Market."
 It offers a wide range of features to enhance the user shopping experience.

 ## Features